mattgruter/dockerfile-artifactory/README.md

 ## Volumes
+Artifactories data, logs and backup directories are exported as volumes:

+  /artifactory/data
+  /artifactory/logs
+  /artifactory/backup

 ## Ports
-The Artifactory web server listens on port 8081.
+Artifactory is accessible through port 8081.

 ## Example
-To run the artifactory container simply write:
+To run an artifactory container simply write:

     docker run -P mattgruter/artifactory

-## Adding your Artifactory license
+## Switching from Artifactory OSS to Artifactory Pro
-If you are using Artifactory Pro add your license file to XXX.
+If you are using Artifactory Pro, the artifactory war archive has to be replaced.
+The Dockerfile includes `ONBUILD` triggers for this purpose.
+Rename the artifactory distribution ZIP to `artifactory.zip` and create a simple Dockerfile in the same directory:

+    FROM mattgruter/artifactory

+Now build your child docker image.

+    docker build -t yourname/myartifactory

+The `ONBUILD` triggers make sure that your `artifactory.zip` is picked up and applied to the image before execution.

+    docker run -P yourname/myartifactory